calikasten/siri-shortcuts/README.md

 [Character Count](https://github.com/calikasten/siri-shortcuts/blob/main/shortcuts/Character%20Count.shortcut) <br>
 Count the number of characters for the text in the clipboard or in the provided input.

+[Coding Window Layout] <br>
+Asks for user to select from Scriptable or Textastic for the left window and Textastic, Claude, or Claude Code (via Termius) for the right window.

 [Detailed Podcast Summary](https://github.com/calikasten/siri-shortcuts/blob/main/shortcuts/Detailed%20Podcast%20Summary.shortcut) <br>
 Uses AI to summarize a podcast based on the podcast link/URL to provide and overview, key themes/insights/discussion points, and actionable takeaways.